What is a “practice area”?

 Where is the practice area for El Monte?

 In an urban area like Los Angeles, the places where we can legally and safely practice maneuvers below 1000′ AGL are very limited.
-Near El Monte, that is generally limited to the area inside of the Santa Fe Dam.
-However, there are adjacent areas that are outside of other controlled airspace which may be used for maneuvers performed above 1000′ AGL.
-I’ve marked on the following chart section the area I generally consider for practicing maneuvers:
+Near El Monte, that is generally limited to the area inside of the Santa Fe Flood Basin (aka Santa Fe Dam).
+However, there are adjacent areas that are outside of other B, C, and D airspace which may be used for maneuvers performed above 1000′ AGL.
+I’ve marked on the following chart section the area I generally consider for practicing maneuvers (the chart is out of date, but hopefully you can figure out the general idea):

 If you stay within this area between about 3000′ and 3800′ MSL, you will be outside of Burbank’s, El Monte’s, Brackett’s, LAX’s and Ontario’s airspace, thus staying away from airspace problems.
 Here’s a link to common reporting points mapped on Google Maps